 Pregnancy Category C

-In embryo-fetal development studies, entacapone was administered to pregnant animals throughout organogenesis at doses of up to 1000 mg/kg/day in rats and 300 mg/kg/day in rabbits.
+In embryo-fetal development studies of entacapone, pregnant animals received doses of up to 1,000 mg/kg/day (rats) or 300 mg/kg/day (rabbits) throughout organogenesis.
 Increased incidences of fetal variations were evident in litters from rats treated with the highest dose, in the absence of overt signs of maternal toxicity.
-The maternal plasma drug exposure (AUC) associated with this dose was approximately 34 times the estimated plasma exposure in humans receiving the maximum recommended daily dose (MRDD) of 1600 mg.
-Increased frequencies of abortions and late/total resorptions and decreased fetal weights were observed in the litters of rabbits treated with maternotoxic doses of 100 mg/kg/day (plasma AUCs 0.4 times those in humans receiving the MRDD) or greater.
-There was no evidence of teratogenicity in these studies.
+The maternal plasma entacapone exposure (AUC) associated with this dose was approximately 34 times that in humans at the MRHD.
+Increased frequencies of abortions and late/total resorptions and decreased fetal weights were observed in the litters of rabbits treated with maternally toxic doses of 100 mg/kg/day (plasma AUCs les than that in humans at the MRHD) or greater.
+There were no increases in malformation rates in these studies.

 Safety and effectiveness in pediatric patients have not been established.

-Last reviewed on RxList: 11/8/2010
+Last reviewed on RxList: 2/10/2016